Vini2/phables/README.md

 Please refer to the [**documentation hosted at Read the Docs**](https://phables.readthedocs.io/en/latest/) for further information on how to run Phables.

-## Questions and Issues
+##  Issues and Questions

-If you come across any questions, please have a look at the [Phables FAQ page](https://phables.readthedocs.io/en/latest/faq/).
-If your questions is not here, feel free to post it under [Phables Issues](https://github.com/Vini2/phables/issues).

 Phables is still under testing.
 If you want to test (or break) Phables give it a try and report any issues and suggestions under [Phables Issues](https://github.com/Vini2/phables/issues).

+If you come across any questions, please have a look at the [Phables FAQ page](https://phables.readthedocs.io/en/latest/faq/).
+If your question is not here, feel free to post it under [Phables Issues](https://github.com/Vini2/phables/issues).

 ## Contributing to Phables